ibm-cloud-docs/Cloudant/query/pagination-bookmarks.md

 }
 ```

-This time, we get the next five cities and a new bookmark ready for the next request.
+This time, you get the next five cities and a new bookmark ready for the next request.

 It's the same story when you use one of the {{site.data.keyword.cloudant_short_notm}} libraries to do this task.
 First, make the initial request: